datahop/go-ethereum/testbed/README.md

 Now install the dependencies:

 ```
-python -m pip install -r python/requirements.txt
+python -m pip install -r requirements.txt
 ```

 ### Running Experiments

-All commands are to be executed from the top-level directory.
+All commands are to be executed from the go-ethereum project root directory.
 If you are using virtualenv, remember to enter the environment first.

 You can run the testbed with default settings like this:

 ```
-./run_testbed.py
+testbed/run.py
 ```

 There are several customization options available.
 You can run a single experiment with